david-a-wheeler/railroader/docs/warning_types/file_access/index.markdown

-Using user input when accessing files (local or remote) will raise a warning in Brakeman.
+Using user input when accessing files (local or remote) will raise a warning in Railroader.

 For example